-When he arrived it was early morning on March 2nd.
-In the swamp, Bishop dug a wide but shallow hole and piled the bodies in.
-He then doused them with the can of gasoline and lit his dead family on fire and left the scene.
+When he arrived at the dump site, it was early morning on March 2nd.
+In the swamp, Bishop dug a wide, but shallow, hole and piled the bodies of his family in.
+He then doused them with the can of gasoline and lit his family on fire and left the scene.

 A North Carolina forest ranger noticed heavy smoke billowing into the sky and headed out to investigate.
 The grisly scene he discovered was reported to local police and an investigation was quickly underway.
 Found with the bodies were the gas can, the pitchfork and the shovel that Bishop had bought from Poch’s Hardware.
 It still had the label on it and police were able to trace it back to the local Bethesda store.
 Further, some of the victims’ clothing had labels from an expensive department store in Bethesda.

 North Carolina police reached out to Bethesda police, but at the time, no missing persons reports matched the victims.

 Six days later, a neighbour of the Bishops contacted the police, suspicious of their sudden absence.
 When police arrived at the home, they found blood on the front porch.
 This was reasonable cause to enter.
 Inside, police found more blood in the entrance way, the hallway and up the stairs.
 In the bedrooms, blood was splattered everywhere, even the ceiling.

 Police recalled the inquiry from the North Carolina police days earlier and reached out to possibly connect the cases.
 The burned bodies found in the swamp were identified as the Bishop family through dental records.